This guest blog post was written by Rosie Mesterhazy, Safe Routes to School Coordinator, City of Palto Alto.

 “Together that first team created the catalyst for one of the nation’s most successful Safe Route to School programs.
 Kathy taught me the importance of using a grassroots network to provide political support for the creation of a local policy framework for Safe Routes to School and for a robust commitment by the City and school district to a collaborative partnership.
 Today we have strong volunteer teams with the knowledge to take this program to the next level.
 I think we are all proud of that accomplishment.”

-The National Partnership is grateful to Kathy Durham, Penny Ellson and the many Palo Alto PTA volunteers for showing us what a powerful team of parents can do to ignite their local Safe Routes to School movement, inspire the nation, and serve as a testing ground for making Safe Routes to School one of the great public health and transportation programs of the 21st century.
+The Safe Routes Partnership is grateful to Kathy Durham, Penny Ellson and the many Palo Alto PTA volunteers for showing us what a powerful team of parents can do to ignite their local Safe Routes to School movement, inspire the nation, and serve as a testing ground for making Safe Routes to School one of the great public health and transportation programs of the 21st century.